Register a club

 Starting a new club

-Prior to starting a club at University, consider the following checklist and make an appointment with the Victoria clubs manager to discuss if your club meets all the requirements.
+Prior to starting a club at Victoria University, consider the following and check your club meets the requirements.

 - What is the purpose of the club?